 The Gem Federation is committed to the principles of safer recruitment and, as part of that, adopts recruitment procedures that help deter, reject and/or identify people who might abuse children.
 Safe recruitment processes are followed and all staff recruited to the school will be subject to appropriate identity, qualification and health checks.
 As part of the shortlisting process we will consider carrying out an online search as part of our due diligence on the shortlisted candidates.
 This may help identify any incidents or issues that have happened, and are publicly available online, which we may explore with the applicant at interview.
-We will inform shortlisted candidates that online searches may be done as part of due diligence checks.
-References will be verified and appropriate criminal record checks [Disclosure and Barring Service (DBS) checks], barred list checks and prohibition checks will be undertaken.
+We will inform shortlisted candidates that online searches may be done as part of due diligence (DBS) checks], barred list checks and prohibition checks will be undertaken.
 The level of DBS check required, and whether a prohibition check is required, will depend on the role and duties of an applicant to work in the school, as outlined in Part three of the DfE guidance "Keeping children safe in education".
 We will also have regard to DfE's statutory guidance for schools about the employment of staff disqualified from childcare "Disqualification under the Childcare Act 2006", which also contains information about 'disqualification by association'.